Development of a rational route for vehicles. Calculation of logistics costs for transport

 The distance is 2126 km.

-When passing the car traffic in the trains, provided for by the formation plan, the route is laid along the following sections of the locomotive crews:
+When passing the car flow in trains provided for by the formation plan, the route is laid along the following sections of the work of locomotive crews:

 • Kurbakinskaya - Kursk;